swiftlang/swift-evolution/proposals/0298-asyncsequence.md

 ## Alternatives considered

+### Explicit Cancellation

+An earlier version of this proposal included an explicit `cancel` function.
+We removed it for the following reasons:

+1. Reducing the requirements of implementing `AsyncIteratorProtocol` makes it simpler to use and easier to understand.
+The rules about when `cancel` would be called, while straightforward, would nevertheless be one additional thing for Swift developers to learn.
+2. The structured concurrency proposal already includes a definition of cancellation that works well for `AsyncSequence`.
+We should consider the overall behavior of cancellation for asynchronous code as one concept.

-### Asynchronous cancellation
+### Asynchronous Cancellation

-The `cancel()` function on the iterator could be marked as `async`.
+If we used explicit cancellation, the `cancel()` function on the iterator could be marked as `async`.
 However, this means that the implicit cancellation done when leaving a `for/in` loop would require an implicit `await` -- something we think is probably too much to hide from the developer.
 Most cancellation behavior is going to be as simple as setting a flag to check later, so we leave it as a synchronous function and encourage adopters to make cancellation fast and non-blocking.
 ### Opaque Types

 Each `AsyncSequence`-to-`AsyncSequence` algorithm will define its own concrete type.
 We could attempt to hide these details behind a general purpose type eraser.
 We believe leaving the types exposed gives us (and the compiler) more optimization opportunities.
 A great future enhancement would be for the language to support `some AsyncSequence where Element=...`-style syntax, allowing hiding of concrete `AsyncSequence` types at API boundaries.